alan-turing-institute/trustchain/docs/use-cases.md

 There is currently no foolproof way to verify that a web page is legitimate before visiting it.
 This is a particular problem when URLs are displayed in QR codes at payment locations such as car parks or EV charging points, so-called [QR code scams](https://www.bbc.co.uk/programmes/articles/2ds8k78dDqJbrLz6SnbqBw0/qr-code-scams).

-By making URLs cryptographically verifiable, Trustchain can provide robust defence against all types of phishing attacks, including QR code scams.
+By tying together URLs and institutional identity, in a cryptographically verifiable way, Trustchain can provide robust defence against all types of phishing attacks, including QR code scams.

 ## Secure Communication

 Public Key Infrastructure is used on the Web to enable secure communication between clients and servers.
 Without this technology, online commerce and many services, such as internet banking, would be impossible.

-However, in many contexts data sharing remains inefficient and insecure.
+However, all too often data sharing practices remain inefficient and insecure.
 For instance, when making loan or mortgage applications individuals often share sensitive information, such as bank statements, over insecure channels and in plain text.
 When provenance is required, it is common to resort to hard copies with physical signatures or stamps.

 Trustchain provides a general solution to the problem of secure communication, including data sharing.
 It does this by creating a trustworthy PKI in which public key certificates refer to recognisable legal entities themselves (not merely their web domains), and different keys are available for different purposes.
 In that scenario, all data exchanges can be encrypted and their source verifiable, paving the way for a truly digital economy.